 Be open to surprise

-The most difficult part of any relationship is the fantasy we create in our heads of how it should go as compared with how it really is.
-We have scripts, we have characterizations, we have motivations, we have stage business.
+One of the most difficult parts of any relationship is the fantasy we create in our heads of how it should go as compared with how it really is.
+We have scripts, we have characterizations, we have motivations.

 All of these items add up to appreciative words; flowers on the right day; a spontaneously cleaned up space without anyone asking; sharing freely; affection and warmth; cooperation; sincerely listening; not judging; space for our breakdowns; help right at the moment, not because I asked for it…